menandmice/micetro_docs/guides/user-manual/configure_azure_dns.rst

 Configure Azure DNS
 ===================

 Azure is natively supported through Cloud Integration.
-An Azure subscription may be added with the Configure Cloud Service Account Wizard in the Management Console.
+An Azure subscription may be added with the *Configure Cloud Service Account Wizard* (see :ref:`configuring-cloud`) in the Management Console.

 Prerequisites
 -------------